 Just as vital though is to curate content from like-minded trade authorities, such as trade organisations, publications and online blogs.
 This is a great tactic to ensure that your social media feed pleases your buyer persona and gives them content they can really use in their day to day environment.

-Linking to other people’s relevant content online does not detract visitors away from your business, instead, they re-visit your company and social feed as a useful portal of information to them and it helps to establish your brand as a thought leader in the industry.
-Businesses that are regarded as thought leaders in their field always generates numerous quality leads so make this into an aspiration for your firm.
+Linking to other people’s relevant content online does not detract visitors away from your law firm, instead they re-visit your company and social feed as a useful portal of information to them and it helps to establish your brand as a thought leader in the industry.
+Businesses that are regarded as thought leaders within their field always generate a high number of quality leads so make this into an aspiration for your firm.

 One helpful tool for content curation is to use Google Trends to see what and how different topics are trending, which can help you evaluate what to talk about.
 With this you can:

 Find the top trending topics from around the world